Crusade of Romanianism: On antisemitism and Christianity

 The Crusade's agenda was debated among Jewish Romanian intellectuals.
 Fellow writer Mihail Sebastian described Istrati as politically "illiterate" and "addled".
 In his words, "Mr. Istrati fights nowadays for the Crusade of Romanianism, searching for the formula of reasonable antisemitism (neither here nor there), for the way into a more gentle chauvinism, for a nice agreement between his anarchic vocation and a methodical process of bashing heads in."
 Other Jewish literary figures, including Josué Jéhouda, issued statements in support of Istrati's stance.
 The Crusade may have contextualized its antisemitic reflexes within a pro-Christian bias.
 The American Jewish Committee papers describe the Crusade as "a Fascist group which did not have anti-Jewish tendencies", quoting Stelescu's statement "that he was not a Jew-baiter and that, although his party was nationalist, it was inspired by genuine Christian principles."

-The movement resented the secularization of public affairs, and expressed admiration for Romanian Orthodoxy: "And if some church servants have indeed trespassed, faith itself is not to blame.
+According to at least one account, the ailing Istrati was in the process of becoming a militant Roman Catholic.
+Stelescu's movement, which resented the secularization of public affairs, contrarily expressed its admiration for Romanian Orthodoxy: "And if some church servants have indeed trespassed, faith itself is not to blame.
 The belief in God and The Cross is a banner and support for our combat, and the token of our coming victory."
-However, according to at least one account, the ailing Istrati was in the process of becoming a militant Roman Catholic.
+Scovarză decried Codrenism's links with popular Orthodoxy, exposing Viorel Trifa's "undermining of religion and morals" from within the Army of the Lord.
+As late as September 1936, Corbea was chiding Orthodox priests for neglecting their duties, noting that such behavior was undermining the church itself.
+As Corbea writes: "The 'Crusade of Romanianism' has begun the struggle of awakening the mystified masses, those who have been driven astray by fake varieties of Christianity [...].
+It would therefore be an error to even conceive of the Crusade as an anti-Christian movement."
 The Crusade believed that its mission included protecting Christian interests against the consequences of modernity.
 It was critical of feminism, noting that Christianity itself had liberated women, had given them status and purpose.
 However, it also asserted that woman was "the guardian angel, always in the shadow of man."
 Feminism, meanwhile, was "equality in vice."
 The Stelists also accused the Soviet Union and its Romanian sympathizers (for instance the staff of Cuvântul Liber newspaper) of mounting an international campaign against Christianity.